-The way an allocation is set up is determined by the configuration of the field.
+Field configuration determines the way to set up an allocation.
 Some of the allocation methods are well tests, metered, or fixed factor.
 There can also be a single well allocation where everything produced and sold is allocated to one well.
 There are many other attributors as well, such as gas lift, buyback, fuel usage equipment, flared or vented gas, etc.

-Because drilling and completion techniques have evolved and grown more complex over time, it is important to know which attributes are unique to the individual well’s production as well as the field architecture, as these will determine whether to use well tests, metered, or fixed factor allocation.
+Because drilling and completion techniques have evolved and grown more complex over time, it is important to know which attributes are unique to the individual well’s production as well as the field architecture.
+These will determine whether to use well tests, metered, or fixed factor allocation.
 When staging the initial allocation configuration, you must also account for other attributors.

 Whether you’re dealing with a new well or a change in an existing well, it’s important to have a good line of communication between the field personnel and the Production Accountant in the back office.
-It is a good idea for an operator to have a production management system— it’s a great time saver that leaves less room for error.
+It is a good idea for an operator to have a production management system.
+It’s a great time saver that also leaves less room for error.

-PetroLedger’s primary software partners— WolfePak Software, W Energy Software, and Quorum Software— all have modules or applications to capture field data and feed it to the primary accounting software, reducing time and errors of hand-keyed data and streamlining the process.
+PetroLedger’s primary software partners all have applications to capture field data and feed it to the primary accounting software.
+This reduces time and errors of hand-keyed data and streamlining the process.

 Why do I need a Production Accountant?

 Production accountants are responsible for creating daily and monthly oil, gas, water, NGL, skim, and drip allocations for each well.
 The accuracy of these allocations is important: company reports and audits use both daily and monthly allocated results.
 For state/federal reporting and audits, as well as reporting of revenues and royalties, accountants use the monthly allocated production and sales volumes.

-When it’s time to do the monthly allocations, the Production Accountant will compare the run tickets and lact meter volumes in the production management system with statements from the oil and gas purchasers, and gas meter volumes data will be compared to the received gas volume statements (Mcf and MMBtu).
+When it’s time for monthly allocations, the Production Accountant will compare the run tickets and lact meter volumes in the production management system with statements from the oil and gas purchasers.
+Gas meter volumes data will also be compared to the received gas volume statements (Mcf and MMBtu).
 Once the purchaser statement volumes are reconciled and the allocations have been run and approved, the state and federal reports can be run and submitted.

-Should an operator have an acquisition, the Production Accountant is responsible for getting the new wells, CPs, and central tank battery (CTB) set up in the production allocation system and ensuring that the allocated data is correct.
-Time will be spent communicating with the field and the company selling their properties to make the process as seamless as possible, and the same goes for if the operator decides to sell properties of its own.
-The Production Accountant will spend time working with the buyers until they are comfortable that setup is complete and functioning properly in their production accounting system.
+Should an operator have an acquisition, the Production Accountant is responsible for getting the new wells, CPs, and central tank battery (CTB) set up in the production allocation system.
+They will also ensure that the allocated data is correct.
+Time will be spent communicating with the field and the company selling their properties to make the process seamless.
+The same goes for if the operator decides to sell properties of its own.
+The Production Accountant will spend time working with the buyers until setup is complete and functioning properly in their system.

 If a company decides to implement a new production management system, they should be sure to involve a production accountant.
-There is a lot of training and data conversion that comes with a system implementation, and your Production Accountant will confirm that all information has been set up and that the allocations are running as they should.
+There is a lot of training and data conversion that comes with a system implementation.
+Your Production Accountant will confirm that all information has been set up and that the allocations are running properly.

 PetroLedger Financial Services has a team of professionals dedicated to production accounting and can ensure your allocations are accurate and your reporting is on time.
 Contact our Sales Team for more information on how PetroLedger can serve your production accounting needs.